iNem0o/PicORM/README.md

 ```

 ## Collections
-Collections in PicORM are created by ``find()`` method.
+Collections in PicORM are created by ``::find()`` method, accessible statically on each ``\PicORM\Entity`` subclass.
 When you have a fresh EntityCollection instance, data is not fetched yet.
-Fetching is done only when you try to access data with one of these methods
+Fetching is done only when you try to access data with one of these way

 ```php
 // php array access